Jesus Church, Oslo

 The Jesus Church is a Charismatic Evangelical church congregation in Oslo.

 History

 The Jesus Church was started on September 3, 2000 by pastors Stephan Christiansen and Anne Christiansen along with a group of young Norwegians eager to share the life of Jesus Christ.
-By 2001 the church was also established in Marseilles, France, but this branch has later been shut down.
+By 2001 the church was also established in Marseille, France, but this branch has later been shut down.